 Legoland water park definitely does have some slides for the older kids and even a water ride, but if you only have big kids then I would head to nearby Aquatica or Knott’s Soak City.

-Now, don’t get me wrong, Knott’s Soak City is also a ton of fun, it just didn’t make any of my best of lists.
-They have a ton of waterslides, they even just added a whole new area with a bunch of drop slides that I absolutely loved. (check out the video below)
+Located next door to Knott’s Berry Farm is Knott’s Soak City.
+They have a ton of waterslides, they even just added a whole new area with a bunch of drop slides that I absolutely loved.

 They also have a great lazy river that is super long to take you throughout the park, plus some super fun family water slides (Please note the family slides have the longest wait, so head to those first).